-For the punctured torus case, Dumas-Lenzhen-Rafi-Tao \cite{DLRT2020} proved that, written in terms of the current terminology, \begin{itemize} \item if $\Lambda(X,Y)$ is a simple closed curve, then $\env(X,Y)$ is geodesic quadrilateral region with $\bnd(X,Y)\cup\{X,Y\}$ being the set of vertices and $\rbd(X,Y)\cup\lbd(X,Y)$ being the sides of the quadrilateral; \item if $\Lambda(X,Y)$ is not a simple closed curve, then $\env(X,Y)$ is a geodesic with $\bnd(X,Y)=\emptyset$, $\lbd(X,Y)=\{X\}$, and $\rbd(X,Y)=\{Y\}$. \end{itemize} Here we will extend the the above description to the general case.
-We begin with the following observation, characterizing extendability in terms of the maximal stretch lamination.
+For the punctured torus case, Dumas-Lenzhen-Rafi-Tao \cite{DLRT2020} proved the following (in terms of the current terminology): \begin{itemize} \item if $\Lambda(X,Y)$ is a simple closed curve, then $\env(X,Y)$ is geodesic quadrilateral region with $\bnd(X,Y)\cup\{X,Y\}$ being the set of vertices and $\rbd(X,Y)\cup\lbd(X,Y)$ being the sides of the quadrilateral; \item if $\Lambda(X,Y)$ is not a simple closed curve, then $\env(X,Y)$ is a geodesic with $\bnd(X,Y)=\emptyset$, $\lbd(X,Y)=\{X\}$, and $\rbd(X,Y)=\{Y\}$. \end{itemize} Here we will generalize the above description.
+We begin with the following observation, characterizing extendability in terms of the maximally stretched lamination.